joinself/academy/docs/solutions/authentication.md

 This approach eliminates traditional attack vectors while providing enterprise-grade security with a seamless user experience.

-## Complete Authentication Flow
+## Authentication Flow

-The Self authentication process involves four main phases that establish a secure connection, verify user identity through biometrics, and create an authenticated session.
+The Self authentication process involves four main phases that establish a secure connection, verify users identity through biometrics, and create an authenticated session.

 Each phase uses cryptographic content IDs to ensure perfect correlation between requests and responses.